Writing a Character Reference Letter for Court (Templates)

 DUI

-Another instance where a character reference letter can be utilized is for (Driving Under the Influence) DUI cases.
-The letter can be submitted to the court to plead the defendant’s case.
-A close relative, dependent, or employer can write the reference letter for a DUI.
-The letter can describe the vital role of the defendant at home or work, stating how severe punishment such as detention or revocation of their driving license would negatively impact those who depend on the defendant.
+Another instance where it can be utilized is for (Driving Under the Influence) DUI cases.
+It can be submitted to the court to plead the defendant’s case.
+A close relative, dependent, or employer can write this reference letter for a DUI.
+It can describe the vital role of the defendant at home or work, stating how severe punishment such as detention or revocation of their driving license would negatively impact those who depend on the defendant.

 Writing a Character Reference Letter for Court

-Once it is clear that the defendant has some positive qualities worth bringing forth to the judge presiding over their case, a character reference can be written to get the judge to give a more lenient penalty or verdict.
-The letter should be prepared in a formal manner as it is a legal document.
-Typically, the letter will have five parts header, introduction, the body of the letter, conclusion, and sign-off.
+Once it is clear that the defendant has some positive qualities worth bringing forth to the judge presiding over their case, this letter can be written to get the judge to give a more lenient penalty or verdict.
+It should be prepared in a formal manner as it is a legal document.
+Typically, it will have five parts header, introduction, the body of the letter, conclusion, and sign-off.

 Section 1: Header

-The first item to appear on the character reference letter for court is a header that immediately communicates who sent it, when, what it is about, and to whom the letter is addressed to.
+The first item to appear is a header that immediately communicates who sent it, when, what it is about, and to whom the letter is addressed to.

-Date: A character reference letter must be dated.
+• Date: The letter must be dated.
 Dates are essential tools for referencing in law.

-Greeting: A formal greeting to the letter’s recipient should be given in a character reference letter.
+• Greeting: A formal greeting to the letter’s recipient should be given.
 The greeting should be formatted as follows; “To the Magistrate/Judge, the specific court location.”
 Any references to the judge or magistrate from this point should be “Your Honour.”

 Section 2: Introduction